artsandmetaphysics/goodlifeodyssey/README.md

 ## Design Goals

 - Minimal styling so that myself (and other readers) can focus on the content
-- Make it possible to read the documents:
+- Optimize reading the documents:
   - on a laptop
   - on a phone
-  - in "reader mode"
   - printed copy of the document
 - Allow me to write in a version of markdown that is tailored for my needs
 - Provide detailed citations of quoted material in the most minimally invasive way possible